-Source: Anderson Perry 2015 gpm=gallons per minute
+Source: City of Dayton Water System Plan, Anderson Perry.
+2015. gpm=gallons per minute

 The WSP includes a number of specific policies which direct City decision making regarding future system improvements and service areas.
 Updates to these policies are under review with a WSP update.
 There are physical limitations to the system that must be noted.
 Of paramount importance is working with the elevation parameters to ensure adequate water pressure.
 To create the pressure zone above 1,675 feet elevation, a City-owned booster pump station and isolation valves are required at a minimum.
 Installing a new reservoir tank may also be required.
 Below 1,605 feet MSL, the City is waiting for state conformation if individuals will be able to install and maintain a pressure reducing value between their water meter and the connection to the house or a building.
-For the pressure zone below 1,560 feet MSL, pressure reducing valve(s) (PRV) installation is required within a new distribution system.
+For the pressure zone below 1,560 feet MSL, pressure reducing valve(s) installation is required within a new distribution system.